If you’re interested in buying a new iPad, there are some things you should do before the new 2022 iPad Pro models arrive.

 Look Into Other iPads

-Apple’s 2020 iPad Pro models, while older, are still in excellent shape and we’ve seen really nice deals emerge in recent months.
-They’re certainly worth a look.
+Apple’s 2020 iPad Pro models, while older, are still in excellent shape.
+We’ve seen really nice deals on these models as well so they’re certainly worth a look.

 Look at Other 2022 iPad Pro Alternatives